liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/02-classloader-hierarchy.markdown

 -   Web application, such as Liferay Portal, deployed on the app server
 -   OSGi bundle deployed in the Module Framework

-The following diagram shows @product@'s classloader hierarchy.
+The following diagram shows @sharepoint@'s classloader hierarchy.

 ![Figure 1.0: Here is Liferay's classloader hierarchy.](../../images/portal-classloader-hierarchy.png)